WebTender/heartbeats/README.md

 `php artisan migrate`

-Service with nginx or for development:
+Serve with nginx or for development:
 `./up.sh`

 #### Create Heartbeats